Positive Aging Quotes

-It ought to be a given that since we're all aging, we should view it in a positive light.
-Many people don't feel that way, though, and we live in a culture that cherishes youth, in all its naive glory.
-What if we embrace aging and turn it into the best positive of all?
-Being afraid of aging and even death often makes us afraid of life.
-How wrong is that?
+It ought to be a given that since we’re all aging, we should view it in a positive light.
+However, we live in a culture that triumphs youth and overrates it, truthfully.
+What if we looked mainly at all the good things about living another day (... month … year) on this beautiful planet.
+Fear of aging and even death often makes us afraid of life.
+That’s just wrong, don’t you think?

 Many who have aged well before us offer models we can all learn from.
-Here are some thoughts from some of the best minds of the past and present.
+Here are some thoughts from some very vibrant minds past and present.
 They offer wise words that tell a story of how they've been able to age wisely, and how we might follow their lead.

 Aging is a non-stop adventure